 - Board resolution/ formal authorization allowing them to use the Trademark of Foreign Body Corporate

 Easiest For Foreign Nationals

-The private limited company incorporation is the quickest and easiest strategy for foreign nationals and foreign companies to open a business in India.
+The private limited company incorporation is the remote team management software quickest and easiest strategy for foreign nationals and foreign companies to open a business in India.
 100% of foreign direct investments go into a private limited company or limited company, making it an automatic route.
 There is no required central government permission.
 Therefore, forming a private limited company that is entirely owned by a foreign company subsidiary is the easiest and cheapest to own.
 It is also the easiest strategy to enter India for foreign nationals and foreign companies.

 Foreign Direct Investment (FDI)

 The FDI in a Private Limited Company can be up to 100% in most of the sectors.
 There are only a small number of sectors that require an approval from the Central Government for investment made by a foreign company or national before they can operate.
 These are:

 - Petroleum sector (LNG pipelines/natural gas) excluding oil refinery that are privately owned

 - Atomic minerals

 - Postal Services

 If you are interested in registering for a private limited company in India, these are the individual requirements you will need if you are a local or foreign national.
 Do not hesitate to contact 3E Accounting India to assist you with India company incorporation.